MylesScholz/A-Life-Capstone-Project/docs/cell_data_structure.md

 │  │
 │  ├──Maintenance Energy Cost: the amount of energy required to maintain this CellStructure; the structure cannot activate if this cost is not met
 │  │
+│  ├──activate(CellState): tests the current CellState against the activation conditions of this CellStructure and executes any actions if the conditions are met
+│  │
 │  ├──Nucleus: the decision-making center of the cell │  │  │
 │  │  ├──Reproduction Nutrient Threshold: the amount of nutrients in this Cell above which the Cell will reproduce (should be > reproduction cost)
 │  │  │
 │  │  ├──Reproduction Energy Threshold: the amount of energy int this Cell above which the Cell will reproduce (should be > reproduction cost)
 │  │  │
+│  │  └──...
+│  │
+│  ├──CellMembrane: the external lipid barrier of this Cell; embedded with numerous proteins and structures that enable complex environmental interactions
+│  │  │
+│  │  ├──Receptor: an Area2D over this Cell that detects environmental nutrients; a CellMembrane may have multiple │  │  │
 │  │  └──...
 │  │